JaneliaSciComp/SongExplorer/README.md

 will initially be grey to indicate that it is pending, then turn black when it is running, and finally either blue if it successfully finished or red if it failed.
-Upon success you'll also see the wide pull-down menu to the left labelled "recording" briefly turn orange, and below that will appear a table showing how many sounds met each criterion.
+Upon success you'll also see the wide pull-down menu to the left labeled "recording" briefly turn orange, and below that will appear a table showing how many sounds met each criterion.

 The result is a file of comma-separated values with the start and stop times